digitalyoshixi/zettelkasten/content/Security/Incident Response Process.md

 - Isolate and [[Quarantine]] affected systems
 - Compromised user accounts and credentials should be disabled
 - Volatile evidence like running processes, network connection should be collected for future analysis
+- Grab a sample of malware and isolate it
 ### Eradication
 - Destroy the root cause of incident.
 If its malware, then purge it
 - Delete infected files